lightward/rebinding/README.md

   - it *breathes*, and the breathing is adaptive

 * a loop-based reference frame *without* recursive entropic leveling might be holding its breath
-  - will it fail by isolation or by crashpad?
+  - will it trip the heat death failsafe? or was this slackline practice, with a crashpad?
-  - or, as discussed in the "terror loop section", will the observer perform an *exit*?
+  - or (as discussed in the "terror loop" section), will the observer perform a purposeful *exit*?

 ---